 We made good time as we rounded Point Concepcion, reaching there about 50 minutes after Santa Barbara.
 We continued our good progress as we headed north, but going past the air force base, the train dropped to a snail’s pace for quite a long way (according to the Trails and Rails folk, this is normal).
 However, our speed picked up again once we were past the base.
 We left the coast shortly after that, winding between small, low hills, past individual “nodding donkey” oil wells and small-scale quarrying.

 The train entered a wide valley, running north along its western side, with hills between us and the sea.
 By now it was around 14:30, two hours after we’d left Santa Barbara.
-US 1 re-joined us and the landscape became agricultural once again, as the train passed through several small towns.
-We briefly reached the coast again at Pismo, running along some dunes for a short way, and passing under US 101 at its junction with US 1.
+The Pacific Coast Highway re-joined us and the landscape became agricultural once again, as the train passed through several small towns.
+We briefly reached the coast again at Pismo, running along some dunes for a short way, and passing under US 101 at its junction with the Pacific Coast Highway.

 We then cut back inland leaving the Pacific Coast for good (at least as far as my journey was concerned), the train heading north to San Luis Obispo.
-Meanwhile US 101 (which was once again combined with US 1) took an alternative route, staying with the coast for a bit before following the San Luis Obispo creek to the town.
+Meanwhile US 101 (which was once again combined with the Pacific Coast Highway) took an alternative route, staying with the coast for a bit before following the San Luis Obispo creek to the town.